TulipaEnergy/TulipaEnergyModel.jl/docs/src/features.md

 Due to the flexible resolution, we need to explicitly state how the constraints are constructed.
 For each constraint, three things need to be considered:

-- Whether it is a type *power* or type *energy*.
+- Whether it is type *power* or type *energy*.
   - type *power*: highest resolution
   - type *energy*: lowest resolution (multiplied by durations)
 - How the resolution (no matter it is highest or lowest) is determined.
 Sometimes it is determined by the incoming flows, sometimes the outgoing flows, or a combination of both.
 - How the related parameters are treated.
-We use two ways of aggregation, *summation* or *mean*.
+We use two ways of aggregation, *sum* or *mean*.

 Below is the table outlining the details for each type of constraint.
 Note *min* means highest resolution, and *max* means lowest resolution.